noahcoad/bigtex/README.md

 * Font Name & Size
 * Put a black box behind the text
+* Change or removing the start up text
 * Opacity level of the smoke background

 ## Credits & History